maravichandran/GlubHub/README.md

 * The user can search for fish caught by various characteristics (weight, species, etc.)

-* Uses private PLTW server so the website is not fully set up in its current state in the repository
+* Uses private server so the website is not fully set up in its current state in the repository